Cohomology classes of interval positroid varieties and a conjecture of Liu: Introduction

-In fact, Conjecture~\ref{conj:liu} can fail even when $D$ is a permutation diagram $D(w)$, which makes this reasoning dubious.
-Nevertheless, we will give a degeneration of $\Pi_{f_w}$ to a (possibly reducible) variety containing $X_{D(w)}$ as a component, which implies an upper bound on $[X_{D(w)}]$.
+By the previous two paragraphs, Conjecture~\ref{conj:liu} would imply equality of the classes $[\Pi_{f_w}]$ and $[X_{D(w)}]$.
+As we will see, Conjecture~\ref{conj:liu} can fail for permutation diagrams $D = D(w)$, and in general $[\Pi_{f_w}]$ and $[X_{D(w)}]$ need not be equal.
+Nevertheless, we will give a degeneration of $\Pi_{f_w}$ to a (possibly reducible) variety containing $X_{D(w)}$ as a component, which implies the following upper bound on $[X_{D(w)}]$.

 \begin{thm*}[Theorem~\ref{thm:diagram-variety-class-bound}] The cohomology class $\phi(F_w) - [X_{D(w)}]$ is a nonnegative integer combination of Schubert classes. \end{thm*}